+Borrower Rating Classifications

-Borrower Rating Classificatio ons Borrower category Borrower rating D Normal borrowers 1-8 Borrowers with favorable business condition particular problematic financial circumstance Borrowers requiring caution 9-11 Borrowers in this category are experiencing having issues with their finances.
-These bo Substandard borrowers 12 Either some or all of the debt of these born Borrowers in danger of bankruptcy 13 Borrowers in this category are having finan Management improvement plans and the l are highly likely to fall into bankruptcy.
-Effectively bankrupt borrowers 14 Although not legally or formally in bankrupt financial difficulties and are realistically fallin restructuring has been confirmed.
-Bankrupt borrowers 15 These borrowers are in bankruptcy, legally bankruptcy or liquidation, under corporate rehabilitation, or have had transactions sus
+Borrower category Borrower rating Definition Claims classified under the Financial Revitalization Act Normal borrowers 1-8 Borrowers with favorable business conditions who have been confirmed to have no particular problematic financial circumstances. - Normal claims Borrowers requiring caution 9-11 Borrowers in this category are experiencing weak or unstable business conditions, or are having issues with their finances.
+These borrowers need to be managed with caution.
+Substandard borrowers 12 Either some or all of the debt of these borrowers requiring caution is under management.
+Substandard claims Borrowers in danger of bankruptcy ger of Management improvement plans and the like are progressing poorly, and these borrowers Doubtful claims Effectively bankrupt borrowers 14 Although not legally or formally in bankruptcy, these borrowers are experiencing severe financial difficulties and are realistically falling into bankruptcy as their lack of potential for restructuring has been confirmed.
+Claims in bankruptcy, reorganization claims, and similar claims Bankrupt borrowers 15 These borrowers are in bankruptcy, legally and formally.
+Specifically, these borrowers are in bankruptcy or liquidation, under corporate reorganization, bankruptcy proceedings or civil rehabilitation, or have had transactions suspended by a bill clearinghouse.

-Asset Self-Assessment System ······
+Asset Self-Assessment System ·····